ibm-cloud-docs/transit-gateway/vpe.md

 1. [Bind a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip) to the endpoint gateway.
 1. View the created VPE gateways associated with the {{site.data.keyword.tg_full_notm}}.
 For more information, see [Viewing details of an endpoint gateway](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway).

-Now your virtual server instances in the VPC can access your {{site.data.keyword.tg_full_notm}} instance privately through it.
+Now, your virtual server instances in the VPC can access your {{site.data.keyword.tg_full_notm}} instance privately through it.

 ## Using your VPE for {{site.data.keyword.tg_full_notm}}
 {: #using-transit-gateway-vpe}